Trams in Zwickau: Lines

 This network was implemented at the timetable change on 15 December 2019, when lines 5 and 7 were suspended.
 The reason for this is the poor condition of the track on the tram line to the railway station, which is closed until further notice.
 This route is expected to be returned to operation in 2029 in connection with the planned tram route between Werdauer Straße and Bahnhofstraße.
 The bus line 10 serves as a replacement, running every 10 minutes.

 Rolling stock

 As of 2024, Zwickau operates a fleet of 19 KT4D and 12 low-floor GT6M trams.

 The KT4D trams were originally built from 1983 to 1990 and modernised in 1992-1996 and again from 2001, when they received new chopper control systems.
 They are used singly on line 4 and in sets of two coupled trams on line 3.

 The GT6M are three-section low-floor trams built in 1993 and numbered 901-912.

 In 2019 a procurement project for new trams was launched jointly with tram operators in Leipzig and Görlitz.
 A contract was signed in December 2021 with LEIWAG (a consortium of HeiterBlick and Kiepe Electric) and Zwickau will receive six new 30 m long trams.
+However, the operators in Görlitz and Zwickau cancelled this order because of supplier delays, cost escalations and uncertain delivery dates.
+In 2026, Stadler was awarded the contract for new trams.

+In 2026, the operators in Görlitz and Zwickau jointly ordered 14 Stadler TINA trams with eight to operate in Gorlitz and six in Zwickau.
+The low-floor, single-ended trams will each be 50 m long, and will be built at Stadler's plant in Poland.
+The trams for both cities will be identical in design.